-А 90-100% (900-1000 points)
+А 90-100

-В 80-89% (800-899 points)
+В 80-89

-С 70-79% (700-799 points)
+С 70-79

-D 60-69% (600-699 points)
+D 60-69

-F 59% and below (0-599 points)
+F 59 and below

 Assignments

 Due dates for reading assignments, writing assignments, and exams are posted on the Semester Assignment Schedule on the News page and Content page in eLearn.
 These dates will be followed unless extenuating circumstances necessitate adjustments.